Srajan1122/Infinite-Image-Scroll/README.md

 # About the Project

-This website shows image grid with inifinite scroll.
+This website shows image grid with infinite scroll.
 The images are loaded from the [Unsplash Developer API](https://unsplash.com/developers)

 ### Project Link
 - [Srajan Porfolio](https://distracted-kalam-f04d51.netlify.app/)